 The ripples of impact from the pandemic will manifest in fundamental changes to how we travel, work and approach life for decades to come.
-A focus on sustainability was already in full swing pre-Covid but has moved to the top of the agenda for traveling employees and companies and organisazations alike.
+A focus on sustainability was already in full swing pre-COVID but has moved to the top of the agenda for traveling employees and companies and organizations alike.

 Here are three evolving areas - large and small - that are becoming increasingly important to eco-conscious business travelers.

 “Research suggests the pandemic has made consumers more eco-conscious,” said Niklas Andreen, CWT’s President and COO, “companies who want to meet the expectations of their customers and employees will need to step up their efforts to make their businesses and business travel policies greener.”

 Organizations are keen to use this period of low volumes in business travel to make their travel programs more eco-friendly, and CWT is supporting them with this in a number of ways.
 Last year, we introduced our ECO responsible travel consulting framework.
 ECO is short for Employee Wellbeing, Climate Impact and Organizational Performance, and the framework is designed to help companies fulfill these different priorities.
 The end-to-end consulting program covers five areas – strategic assessment, travel policy reviews, supplier sourcing & management, change management, and reporting & insights – to create more balanced travel programs.

 “There’s discussion in the market about how travelers fill in the so-called ‘final mile’,” said Rob Coomer, CWT’s Snr.
 Director Customer Management, “specifically how they’re travelling the distance from the terminal or station to a meeting location.